Moving

 The AIMA backlog and its delay

-The defining characteristic of AIMA in 2025 is the massive backlog of approximately 400,000 pending applications.
+The defining characteristic of AIMA in 2026 is the massive backlog of hundreds of thousands pending applications.

-This backlog is not just a statistic; it represents hundreds of thousands of individuals facing significant delays and profound uncertainty about their legal status in Portugal.
-This backlog translates to:
+This represents hundreds of thousands of individuals facing significant delays and profound uncertainty about their legal status in Portugal.
+It translates to:

 • Extreme Wait Times: Expect to wait many months, potentially over a year, for an appointment (for initial applications or those renewals still handled by AIMA) and for your application to be processed.